Towards Optimal Orders for Entanglement Swapping in Path Graphs: A Greedy Approach: Simulation and Evaluation

 \subsection{Further Experiments}

 In this subsection, we present further evaluations of our approach against the following policies: \texttt{baln}, \texttt{L2R}, and \texttt{asap}.
 We fix the end-to-end distance of the path at $150$ km, but vary the number of repeaters to be ${3,4,5}$ and consider the distances among them allocated according to the following scenarios: (i) \textit{Uniform:} all quantum channels have the same length; (ii) \textit{Increasing:} linearly so that link $(i,i+1)$ distance is $(2i+1)d_0$ for $i=0,\ldots,n$, where the normalizing constant $d_0$ is also the length of link $(0,1)$; (iii) \textit{Decreasing:} the reverse of \textit{Increasing}; and (iv) \textit{Mid-bottleneck:} all channels have the same length except for the middle channel(s), which is (are) 1.2 times longer than others.
-In all cases, we assign 25 memory pairs for each link and set $T_{\rm cohere}=10$ ms. Due to a large number of settings, we repeat each case 30 times and in each experiment, the simulation duration is set to last 20 seconds or until 200 E2E entanglements is reached.
+In all cases, we assign 25 memory pairs for each link and set $T_{\rm cohere}=10$ ms. Due to a large number of settings, we repeat each case 30 times and in each experiment, the simulation duration is capped at 20 seconds or terminates early upon reaching 200 E2E entanglements.
 We report in Fig.~\ref{fig:entanglement_rate_all} the throughput of the considered swapping policies and in Fig.~\ref{fig:expired_memo_all} their resource efficiency in terms of the number of expired memories per E2E entanglement generated.

 We have the following observations.
 First, \texttt{vora} overall outperforms other policies in both throughput and memory efficiency; in some cases, \texttt{vora} coincides with either \texttt{L2R} (3-router with increasing distances) or \texttt{baln} (3-router with Mid-bottleneck or uniform distances) as they are optimal orders.
 Second, \texttt{L2R} only performs well with increasing distances, which is to be expected as it can utilize entanglements better compared to other distance allocations -- obviously, it performs the worst with decreasing distances.
 Third, \texttt{baln} generally performs reasonably well under symmetric distance distributions (Uniform and Mid\_bottleneck), particularly for the 3-router case where the swapping tree is perfectly balanced.
 However, in cases with 4 and 5 routers, \texttt{vora} gives better orders.
 Fourth, \texttt{asap} performs fairly consistent across different distance distributions; it works best in the Uniform case.
 Generally, \texttt{asap} is better than \texttt{L2R} (except for case with increasing distances) but worse than \texttt{baln} and \texttt{vora}, especially when the number of routers increases.
 Its greedy and locally-driven swapping behavior results in such inefficiency.